specificlanguage/wiki.civmc.net/pages/plugins/unique/factorymod.md

 ---
-title: Factorymod
+title: FactoryMod
 description: Factorymod Plugin
 ---

-# Factorymod
+# FactoryMod
-Factories allow for efficient crafting of a lot of items.
-Often giving a better rate of return than normal.
+Factories allow for efficient crafting of a lot of items, often giving a better rate of return than normal.
 A good example is the ore smelter which will convert 16 diamond ore into 48 diamonds.
 All factories and their recipes can be viewed by performing the command **/fm.**

 ![Factories Gui](./media/Factoriesscreen.png)